 Peak fall foliage season starts at the beginning of September and runs through to the end of October.
-To get yourself in an appropriately autumnal frame of mind then, plan a trip to Clyde's Cider Mill in Old Mystic.
-Visitors can watch the cider mill in action – this is the only such mill in the country still powered by steam – and then purchase alcoholic or nonalcoholic cider in plastic jugs.
-As soon as you're properly hydrated and fortified at the mill, head west to the town of Essex where the Connecticut River Expeditions runs a Fall Foliage Cruise aboard the RiverQuest.
+To get yourself in an appropriately autumnal frame of mind then, plan a trip to Clyde’s Cider Mill in Old Mystic.
+Visitors can watch the cider mill in action – this is the only such mill in the country still powered by steam – and then purchase alcoholic or non-alcoholic cider in plastic jugs.
+As soon as you’re properly hydrated and fortified at the mill, head west to the town of Essex where the Connecticut River Expeditions runs cruises aboard the RiverQuest.

-On the opposite end of Connecticut, the Litchfield Hills region is the state's other major destination for serious leaf-peeping.
-Incidentally, it's also a popular region in which to visit one of Connecticut's sugar houses, producing Connecticut's famous maple syrup.
-Tours are given daily at Lamothe's Sugar House in Burlington.
+The Litchfield Hills region is a major destination for serious leaf-peeping, and also a popular region in which to visit one of Connecticut’s sugar houses, producing Connecticut’s famous maple syrup.
+Tours are given daily at Lamothe’s Sugar House in Burlington.

 Before venturing north into Massachusetts, stop by one more of Litchfield County’s PYO farms, the Ellsworth Hill Orchard & Berry Farm.
 This farm is home to a particularly challenging six-acre corn maze.
 And naturally, berries, plums, peaches, and apples can be snapped right off the vine by your very own hands.